Joan Kennedy, former wife of late Massachusetts Sen. Ted Kennedy, dies at 89

 And more recently, the bitter opposition of Joe, Caroline Kennedy Schlossberg, and other family members to the anti-vaccine advocacy and Trump embrace of Health and Human Services Sec.
 Robert F. Kennedy Jr. demonstrated the impermanence of the family's principles.

-Joan Kennedy was widely admired for her personal courage and professional accomplishments, rightly so.
+Joan Kennedy was widely admired for her personal courage and professional accomplishments.
 Her passing is the latest reminder of the Kennedy family's trajectory over the past 75 years or so, its ups and downs so closely tied to those of our nation's politics and culture.

 And it's a reminder, too, of the wisdom of the Irish poet William Butler Yeats's 106-year-old observation in "The Second Coming": "Things fall apart; the centre cannot hold."